 - To offer your add-on in all OS versions, you must only use alphanumeric characters, periods, and/or underscores.
 If you use any other types of characters, the add-on will not be available for purchase to customers running Windows Phone 8.1 or earlier.

-- A product ID doesn't have to be unique within the Windows Store, but it must be unique to your developer account.
+- A product ID doesn't have to be unique within the Microsoft Store, but it must be unique to your developer account.